xcompact3d/Incompact3d/README.md

 #### Architecture Customization

 Incompact3d can be compiled for a non-generic architecture by configuring the `ARCH` Makefile variable.
 See the appropriate section of `Makefile` for additional customization options, such as `MARCH` and `CPU_TARGET`.

-For example, to build for Pentium 4, set `march=pentium4` this will compile the code for the processor specific vectorization level.

 You can also set `march=native` for a maximum-performance build customized for the current machine CPU.

 #### Ubuntu